$P_1$-nonconforming divergence-free finite element method on square meshes for Stokes equations: -nonconforming quadrilateral finite element

 Then, the interpolation error is estimated by

 where $\snorm{\Box}{1,h}$ denotes the mesh-dependent discrete $H^1$-seminorm such that

 Let $\Qhz$ be the conforming piecewise bilinear space over $\Th$ as

 with an assumption that $\p\O$ consists of segments parallel to $x,y$-axes.
 Two lowest order finite element spaces $\Qhz$ and $\NChz$ are isomorphic as in the following lemma. \begin{lemma} Let $\pih: \Qhz \rightarrow \NChz$ be the operator as in \eqref{def:pih}.
-Then $\pih$ is a bijection. \end{lemma} \begin{proof} Let $\pih \in\NChz$ vanish at all midpoints of edges in $\Th$ for some $v\in\Qhz$.
+Then $\pih$ is a bijection. \end{lemma} \begin{proof} Let $\pih v\in\NChz$ vanish at all midpoints of edges in $\Th$ for some $v\in\Qhz$.
 Then, $v$ vanishes on each interior edges $E$ in $\Th$ which meets $\p \O$, since $v$ is linear on $E$ and vanishes at the two endpoints of $E$ by \eqref{eq:pih}.

-By sweeping out argument, $v$ does on all edges in $\Th$.
-It means that $\pih$ is a bijection since the dimensions of $\Qhz$ and $\NChz$ are same as the number of interior vertices in $\Th$. \end{proof}
+By a sweeping out argument, we conclude that $v$ vanishes on all edges in $\Th$.
+This means that $\pih$ is a bijection since the dimensions of $\Qhz$ and $\NChz$ are same as the number of interior vertices in $\Th$. \end{proof}

 For a vector valued function $\v=(v_1, v_2)$, the component-wise interpolation and discrete $H^1$-seminorm from \eqref{def:pih} and \eqref{def:dnorm} will be used as

 Let $\divh, \curlh$ be the mesh-dependent discrete divergence and curl as